stevecj/lxc-caddy/README.md

 # lxc-caddy
-Creates a VirtualBox VM for hosting LXC/LXD containers with minimal fuss
+On MacOS or OS X, with minimal fuss, creates a VirtualBox VM for hosting LXC/LXD containers

 Minimal instructions (will flesh this out in the future):